FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 1 Part 3.rst

 Step 1: Open QGIS
 ___________________

-**Note: Skip this step if continuing from Part 2.**
+1. Search the start menu or open the QGIS file folder and run the QGIS Desktop program.
+   The version should be QGIS 3.18.2

 .. image:: ../img/Workshop/Worksh002.png

-1. Search the start menu and run the QGIS Desktop program.
-The version should be QGIS 3.18.2

 Step 2: Load Lesson 1
 _____________________

-**Note: Skip this step if continuing from Part 2.**

 1. Open the project folder.

 2. Drag the file Lesson 1.qgz onto the map space.
-   If the file is missing.
-   Extract it from the zipped recovery file.
+   If the file is missing extract it from the zipped recovery file.

 C:\\Users\\Public\\Documents\\FLO-2D PRO Documentation\\Example Projects\\QGIS Tutorials\\QGIS Lesson 1\\Lesson 1.qgz

 .. image:: ../img/Workshop/Worksh157.png

-**Note: If the following image is not clear.
-Switch to Firefox or load the image in a new tab.**
+.. note:: If the following image is fuzzy.
+Switch to Firefox or load the image in a new tab.

 .. image:: ../img/Workshop/Worksh158.png